Part Four: the art of selling creative ideas in a winning pitch

-In the final part of our series on pitching for new business, we get to grips with one of the biggest issues facing companies when pitching – the art of selling creative ideas.
+In the final part of our series on pitching for new business, we get to grips with one of the biggest issues facing prospective clients when pitching – the art of selling creative ideas.

-Heather Baker of integrated communications consultancy TopLine Comms explores this complex and crucial part of the bidding process.
+Heather Baker of integrated communications consultancy TopLine Comms (external link) explores this complex and crucial part of the bidding process.

 Show what you’re capable of and communicate it well